EricThomson/im-crop/readme.md

 ## To do
 Have option of cycling through all images in input folder.
 Add gui using pyqt to let user select image or file.
 Make it more like labelimg.
+Set image type as parameter rather than fixed.